-How to Build a Herb Spiral
+How to Build a Herb Spiral Step-by-Step

 Some people wet the cardboard as it breaks down faster but we didn’t bother.
-Then you want to use rocks (or some people use bricks) and start making your shape by constructing the outer wall first.
-We made ours with a 1 meter distance from the centre of the spiral to the outer wall.
+Then you want to use stones (or some people use bricks) and start making your shape by constructing the outer wall first.
+We made ours with a 1-meter distance from the center of the spiral to the outer wall.
 Some people also choose to just pile a huge mound of soil and then wedge the rocks into it.

-Then we made the outline shape of the spiral using the rocks and adjusted it if we needed to while filling it in with soil as we went.
+2. Then we made the outline shape of the spiral using the rocks and adjusted it if we needed to while filling it in with soil as we went.
 We chose slightly sandier soil as were growing a lot of Mediterranean herbs in the top layers.

-Once you have the first layer of rocks you can add more dirt and then wedge more rocks to build a double rock wall.
+3. Once you have the first layer of rocks you can add more dirt and then wedge more rocks to build a double rock wall.

-Keep on filling the spiral with dirt until it’s level with the rocks.
+4. Keep on filling the spiral with dirt until it’s level with the rocks.
 The uppermost top has a 3 layered rock wall to give the herb spiral more height.

 Here’s what the herb spiral looked like the 2nd year.